-When you have an urgent need for care you have access to Capital Health Plan's Urgent Care office center located at 1264 Metropolitan Blvd., Tallahassee, Florida 32312.
-Capital Health Plan's Urgent Care office is typically open Monday through Friday from 11:00 a.m. to 10:00 p.m. weekends from 9:00 a.m. to 8:00 p.m.
+If urgently needed care is required, you will have access to Capital Health Plan's Urgent Care Center located at 1264 Metropolitan Blvd., Tallahassee, Florida 32312.
+Capital Health Plan's Urgent Care Center is typically open Monday through Friday from 11:00 a.m. to 10:00 p.m. weekends from 9:00 a.m. to 8:00 p.m.
 Hours could change and holiday hours may vary.
-Call the Urgent Care office at 850-383-3382 for an appointment.
+Call the Urgent Care Center at 850-383-3382 for an appointment.
 Calling is necessary to reduce the time you wait.

 Some sicknesses and injuries may not be serious enough to require a trip to an Emergency Room or Urgent Care facility.
-In this situation members have access to network physicians through remote technology including the web and other mobile devices.
+In this situation, members have access to network physicians through remote technology including the web and other mobile devices.
 This benefit is called Telehealth.
-Through a Telehealth visit members can contact network providers who can review patients' medical and prescription drug history, answer questions, diagnose, treat, and prescribe medication when clinically appropriate - just like a face-to-face visit.
+Through a Telehealth visit, members can contact network providers who can review patients' medical and prescription drug history, answer questions, diagnose, treat, and prescribe medication when clinically appropriate - just like a face-to-face visit.
 Instructions on how to access Telehealth are available on our website at www.capitalhealth.com/medicare.